Computer simulation of biological evolution in structured populations

 Contents:

-Altruist is an open source software package for simulation of genetic evolution in structured and viscous populations.
-The purpose is to test a number of scientific models for evolution, including group selection, Wright's shifting balance theory, and punctuated equilibria.
+evolution, including group selection, Wright's shifting balance theory, and punctuated equilibria.
 Random events are controlled by a high-quality random number generator and statistical distribution functions.
-The program is free and open source.

-The program has a frindly user interface with full control of all parameters, graphic representation of results, automatic search for limiting parameter values, and file output.
+The program has a frindly user interface with full control of all parameters,

 User interface of Altruist program.